configcat/.github/ISSUE_TEMPLATE/bug_report.md

 ## SDK related information

-If you are reporting a bug related to one of our SDK's, please fill the following information also.
+If you are reporting a bug related to one of our SDK's, please provide the following information.

 ### SDK version